microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/04-offline-cutover-validation.md

 ## Success Criteria

 * You have validated that the Pizzeria applications (one for PostgreSQL and one for MySQL) are working with the configuration change
-* You can update the value of column  "name" in table "ingredients" for any row with your favorite pizza flavor and it shows up on the Pizzeria web page
+* You can update the value of column  "name" in table "ingredients" for any row. e.g. Change the name from "Onion" to your name and on the app, click on start building any pizza, and on the next page, click "Veggies" and at the lower left corner, see that your name appears with the picture of oni